Powerful benefits from the Nativity play for confident communication skills

 It’s coming up for Christmas and so it’s that time of year: The school nativity play.

 Now, there are the favourite parts that everyone wants, aren’t there?
-And when you’re a 7-year-old girl, being an angel is pretty much the top of that list.
+And when you’re a seven year-old girl, being an angel is pretty much the top of that list.

 With dreams of floating about a stage in a delicate, white dress.

-I was wearing a long, thick cloak and a serious looking, scarlet, velvet flat cap with gold coins hanging from it.
+I was wearing a long, thick, velvet cloak and a serious looking, scarlet, velvet flat cap with gold coins hanging from it.

 It wasn’t so much angelic as it was very sensible.